BlackIBard/Archlinux-install/README.md

 # Optional Steps

-- If you want to completely finish the arch installation and don't want to bother about doing it yourself, you can just simple use the gnome-install.sh or the i3-install.sh script, which will be in the scripts-in-new-root folder, in your root directory.
+- If you want to completely finish the arch installation and don't want to bother about doing it yourself, you can just simple use the gnome-install.sh, the i3-install.sh script, or my i3 installation script, which will be in the scripts-in-new-root folder, in your root directory.
+**Important: Follow the steps of [connecting to the internet](#connect-to-the-internet) to connect to the internet, or at least the ping command must succeed.**

 ```
 > cd /scripts-in-new-root